[Grand Lodge]

 Bruce Robert may have been nothing more than a paranoid schizophrenic, as demonstrated by excerpts seen in Martin Cannon’s Exposed at last: The Real Gemstone File (2001), but the Skeleton Key has become an archetype for unified global conspiracy theories.
 Richard Alan’s The Gemstone File, Sixty Years of Corruption and Manipulation.
 (1992) and Gerald Carroll’s Project Seek: Onassis, Kennedy and the Gemstone Thesis (1994) both purport to provide documentation of the truth of Roberts' accusations.
 An anonymous New Zealand writer (identified as Anthony Pollock in wikipedia) produced a lengthy continuation called The Kiwi Gemstone, or The Opal File, in 1988, and there have been at least one spy novel and five non-fiction books on the topic.

 Noteworthy, for the purposes of this website, is the complete absence in the Skeleton Key to the Gemstone File of any mention of Freemasonry.
-The, as yet unpublished, Gemstone File papers are purported to contain several references to Freemasonry and the masonic affiliation of the author’s brother and father, although neither have been confirmed to have been freemasons.
+The Gemstone File papers, as posted by Buell and published by Caruana, contain several references to Freemasonry and the masonic affiliation of the author’s brother and father, although neither have been confirmed to have been freemasons.

 Bibliography